Bryan Larkin: Early life

 Larkin was born in Glasgow and grew up in East Kilbride in Scotland to parents Frank Larkin and Andrine Larkin.
 He has one sister, Gillian.
 He trained at Langside college in Glasgow.
 He is a self-taught filmmaker and writer.
-His first short film, Reflections of a Life as writer and director premiered at the Sundance Film Festival in 2004.
+His first short film, Reflections of a Life, as writer and director, premiered at the Sundance Film Festival in 2004.

 Career

-Larkins career has been marked by playing on the duality of vulnerable but tough types.
+Larkin's career has been marked by playing on the duality of vulnerable but tough types.
 His performances often demonstrate a depth and complexity to otherwise two-dimensional characters.
-This work can be further validated in his choice of roles in action films Battleground written and directed by Neil MacKay and Outpost: Rise of the Spetsnaz Scotland born screenwriter by Rae Brunton.
+This work can be further validated in his choice of roles in action films Battleground, written and directed by Neil MacKay, and Outpost: Rise of the Spetsnaz, by Scotland-born screenwriter Rae Brunton.

-After guest roles in Scottish TV shows Taggart, Rebus and River City, he wrote and starred in the short film, entitled SCENE for which he won a BAFTA Scotland Award for his performance.
+After guest roles in Scottish TV shows Taggart, Rebus and River City, he wrote and starred in the short film SCENE, for which he won a BAFTA Scotland Award for his performance.
 He later played the lead role of Joe Cullen in the BAFTA Scotland winning film Running in Traffic opposite Kenneth Cranham.
 He shares a second BAFTA Scotland Award with the film's co-producers, Marc Twynholm and Abigail Howkins.
 Running in Traffic also received its world premiere at the Edinburgh International Film Festival in 2009.

-His television appearances include Doctors, playing the guest lead role of Axel Hayley in Episode 'The Messenger'.
-Also, the role of Geordie in Season 1 of Outlander.
-In 2015, he played the recurring character of Eddie in Series 3 of Shetland for BBC Scotland, opposite Game of Thrones star Ciarán Hinds.
+His television appearances include Doctors, playing the guest lead role of Axel Hayley in the episode "The Messenger", as well as the role of Geordie in season one of Outlander.
+In 2015, he played the recurring character of Eddie in series three of Shetland for BBC Scotland, opposite Game of Thrones star Ciarán Hinds.

-He played the role of Robert Eldridge Dean in the American depression-era film, The Red Machine written and directed by Alec Boehm and Stephanie Argy and the lead role of, Mitch in the action film Battleground, written and directed by Neil MacKay In 2015, he appeared in the Scottish/Irish horror film Let Us Prey opposite Liam Cunningham and Pollyanna McIntosh.
+He played the role of Robert Eldridge Dean in the American depression-era film The Red Machine, written and directed by Alec Boehm and Stephanie Argy, and the lead role of Mitch in the action film Battleground, written and directed by Neil MacKay In 2015, he appeared in the Scottish/Irish horror film Let Us Prey opposite Liam Cunningham and Pollyanna McIntosh.

 In 2016, he appeared opposite Gerard Butler in London Has Fallen, in the role of SAS commander Will Davies.
 The film was directed by Babak Najafi and was released on 4 March by Millennium Films, under their recently revived Gramercy Pictures label.